jstritch/easy-git-annex/README.md

 to storing large files in [Git](https://git-scm.com/).

 The easy-git-annex API is a wrapper over git-annex and Git commands.
-Applications pass JavaScript objects with command options to easy-git-annex which generates the appropriate command syntax.
+Applications pass JavaScript objects with command options and parameters to easy-git-annex which generates the appropriate syntax and runs the command.
-An application may also invoke any git-annex or Git command by constructing a string array with the desired syntax.

 Each command is run asynchronously without blocking the Node.js event loop.
 The Promise returned from every command has the same structure and